 Cumberland Brewing Company was created with the desire to share a beer in a place that would be inclusive and inviting to everyone in our community.
 We believed if we constructed a space where we wanted to share a beer, others would also enjoy it.
 Good ideas start here, bad ideas end here, and everything in-between.
 Our mandate has always been to make great beer, great food, and a welcoming space for our guests.
 This in turn creates good jobs in our little Village, and a tight circular economy that is also sustainable.

 In October 2011 Michael and Caroline Tymchuk started Riders Pizza, and it slowly became a foothold in the community.
 When the brewery was built beside Riders Pizza in 2014, our first thought was to offer pizza to our customers, so we cut a hole in the wall and did just that.
 But the little pizza shop couldn’t handle the increased customer base and moved across the street to a larger location.
 You can no longer get pizza at the Brewery, but you can get CBC beer at Riders Pizza!
 On Feb 2, 2016, CBC created its own kitchen, and it continues to create interesting, quality-made food.

-Michael’s career in Food and Beverage started early in his life.
-First efforts were in the kitchen, but 2 years into working at Canada’s first “in-house” brew-pub (Spinnakers, Victoria), he was asked if he had any interest in learning to brew.
+Michael’s career in Food and Beverage started early in life.
+His first efforts were in the kitchen, but 2 years into working at Canada’s first “In-House” brewpub (Spinnakers in Victoria), he was asked if he had any interest in learning to brew.
+The rest is history.
 In the following 30+ years Michael has brewed, taught brewers, assembled new systems all over the world, and started a family.
-After many successful endeavours in the industry Mike and Caroline started Riders Pizza in Cumberland.
+After many successful endeavors in the industry Michael and Caroline started Riders Pizza in Cumberland.
 Opening a brewery was always on their mind – they were just waiting for the right people to come along.

 If you have experienced our brewery, thank you for coming.
 If you have not, you really do owe it to yourself.
-We look forward to seeing you soon.